 - 5. What are Proprietary Materials and why choose these over ‘normal’ asphalt materials?

-The Proprietary Materials offered by Breedon Aggregates are extensively designed and rigorously tested to exceed the performances of traditionally used asphalts in specific applications.
+The Proprietary Materials offered by Breedon Group are extensively designed and rigorously tested to exceed the performances of traditionally used asphalts in specific applications.
 Our Proprietary Materials often include additives to achieve these high levels of operation.

 - 6. How much asphalt do I need?